murkl/arch-os/CONTRIBUTING.md

 [`runtime/`](runtime) is the frame around both and changes for bugs and features, not for a new package.

+[AGENTS.md](AGENTS.md) is the same ground written as rules rather than as prose: the layering, the task contract, what may and may not be edited on an installed system, and how everything here is written.
+It is meant for a coding agent, and it is the shortest way in for a person too.

 ## Commits

 Write them in the imperative — "Add", "Fix", "Refactor" — and keep one logical